gsc – Graphene Shielded Containers¶

 images and test them with sample inputs.
 The samples include Ubuntu-based Docker

-images of Bash, Python, nodejs, Numpy, and Pytorch.
+images of Bash, Python, Node.js, Numpy, Pytorch, and a few more.

 All test images rely on insecure arguments to be able to set test-specific arguments to each application.
 These images are not intended for production environments.